Program overview

 • Registered Pharmacy Technician: Work in community pharmacies, assisting pharmacists in dispensing medications and providing patient care.

-• Hospital Pharmacy Technician: Collaborate with healthcare teams in hospitals to manage medication distribution and patient safety.
+• Hospital Pharmacy Technician: Collaborate with healthcare teams in hospitals to manage medication distribution and ensure patient safety.

 • Pharmaceutical Sales Representative: Promote and sell pharmaceutical products to healthcare professionals and organizations.